delight-dev/delight-dev.github.io/Api/Types/MappedDependencyProperty`3.md

 title: MappedDependencyProperty`3
 parent: Types
 grand_parent: API
-nav_order: 55
+nav_order: 59
 ---

 # MappedDependencyProperty`3

 ## Description

-Dependency property that maps to another property or field.
+Dependency property that maps to another property or field like a unity component property.
+E.g. TextComponent.text.
+Stores no data on its own.